<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Threats from Release of Ammonia

-Workers sustained 798 injuries from exposure to harmful substances or environments in 2021, and many of those involved the toxic chemical anhydrous ammonia, according to the Bureau of Labor and Statistics.
+The Bureau of Labor and Statistics (BLS) reported that workers sustained 839 fatalities from exposure to harmful substances or environments in 2022, and many of those involved the toxic chemical anhydrous ammonia.

 ammonia pipe marking